-Rhine Falls at Laufen Castle, Scenic Drive through the Black Forest, Sightseeing stop at the lakeside town of Titisee, Lunch in Titisee
+Rhine Falls from Laufen Castle's Belvedere Platform and Panoramic Elevator, Scenic Drive through the Black Forest, Sightseeing stop at the lakeside town of Titisee, Lunch in Titisee

 A dream comes true as your wide-bodied jet thunders off the airstrip, Europe-bound.
 Time for a meal, a movie, and a nap.
 Soon, it gets light again, first off the left-hand side of the airplane, then everywhere.
 It's morning over Europe!
 Your destination is Frankfurt, the largest city in the German state of Hesse.

 Enjoying the comfort of the modern Autobahn, view little villages and farms as you approach the unforgettable medieval city of Rothenburg, which peers down upon the River Tauber from behind 16th-century city walls.

 Enjoy the car-free Old Town as you step back to the 1500s on a stroll that includes feudal walls, towers, and the Street of the Nobles, Herrengasse.
 See comfortable burgher houses that mark the birth of the German middle class.

 Board your coach to follow the Romantische Strasse, famous for its castle-topped hills and rural greenery.